 Read and respond to literature and create original stories and illustrations, focusing on details of people, places, and things.

-Read Vera Williams' Cherries and Cherry Pits.
+Read Vera Williams' Cherries and Cherry Pits to the class.
 Talk about Bidemmi's drawings and the stories she creates about her drawings using her imagination.

-Create your own story world.
+Students create their own story world.
 Use Crayola® Washable Markers to draw a background of trees filled with cherries or your favorite fruits.
-Tell your story to a listening friend as you draw.
-Then switch roles and listen to your friend's story as his or her pictures grow and grow.
+Students tell their story to a listening friend as they draw.
+Then switch roles and listen to their friend's story as his or her pictures grow and grow.

-Cover your work area with newspaper.
-Use Crayola Washable Watercolors and Crayola Watercolor Brushes to paint a self-portrait in the setting you drew.
-Add clothing in your favorite colors, patterns, and styles.
-Tell a detailed story about yourself as you create your artwork.
+Cover the work area with newspaper.
+Students use Crayola Washable Watercolors to paint a self-portrait in the setting they drew.
+Add clothing, patterns, and styles.
+Students tell a detailed story about themselves as they create their artwork.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.

 Vivaldi inspires paintings incorporating symbols of the seasons.

 Imagination and problem-solving go to work as children check out real bugs and create their own.